-\item Reducing gradient estimation bias is important for RL tasks, since the quality of training data in the replay buffer relies on the training dynamics of the RL agent.
-Toward this goal, and inspired by the behavior of biological neurons, we propose a novel ternary spiking neuron model with asymmetric thresholds for producing positive and negative spikes.
+\item We propose a new ternary spiking neuron model with asymmetric thresholds for positive and negative spikes that reduces gradient estimation bias.
+This bias is especially harmful in RL, where the quality of the replay-buffer training data depends on the agent's own training dynamics; our design is further inspired by the asymmetry of biological neurons.

-\item We show that DSQNs that use our proposed ternary neuron model, called \emph{Deep Asymmetric Ternary Spiking Q-Networks} (\emph{DATSQN}), exhibit stable training behavior, using the concept of dynamic isometry~\citep{xing2024spikelm, chen2020comprehensive}.
-We define stability as the ability to prevent both the vanishing and exploding gradient problems. \end{itemize}
+\item We show that DSQNs built from our proposed model—which we call \emph{Deep Asymmetric Ternary Spiking Q-Networks} (\emph{DATSQN})—train stably.
+Using the concept of dynamic isometry~\cite{xing2024spikelm, chen2020comprehensive}, we establish that they avoid both the vanishing and exploding gradient problems. \end{itemize}

-DATSQN is evaluated on seven Atari games from the Gym environment, using the binary spiking neuron-based SNN architecture from~\citep{liu2022human} as a baseline.
-To enable fully spiking computation, compatible with neuromorphic hardware, we encode raw pixel input into spike trains using rate-based Bernoulli sampling, unlike~\citep{liu2022human}, which processes raw pixels directly, resulting in a non-spiking first layer with floating-point operations.
-To further challenge the agents while reducing latency and energy consumption, we also used a simulation time window shorter than the baseline.
-Under these more neuromorphic-friendly conditions, DATSQN achieves a $30\%$ improvement in mean game score over the binary DSQN baseline.
+DATSQN is evaluated on seven Atari games from the Gym environment, using the binary spiking neuron-based DSQN architecture from~\cite{liu2022human} as a baseline.
+To enable fully spiking computation compatible with neuromorphic hardware, we encode raw pixel input into spike trains using rate-based Bernoulli sampling, unlike~\cite{liu2022human}, which processes raw pixels directly, resulting in a non-spiking first layer with floating-point operations.
+To further challenge the agents while reducing latency and energy consumption, we also use a shorter simulation time window than the baseline.
+Under these conditions, DATSQN achieves a $30\%$ improvement in mean game score over the binary DSQN baseline.

 The paper is organized as follows.
 Section~\ref{sec:related_work} discusses related work.
-Section~\ref{sec:preliminary} provides the necessary background on deep Q-learning networks and their spiking variants.
-Section~\ref{sec:method} describes our overall methodology that led to the development of DATSQN.
+Section~\ref{sec:preliminary} provides background on deep Q-learning networks and their spiking variants.
+Section~\ref{sec:method} describes the methodology that led to the development of DATSQN.
 Section~\ref{sec:results} presents the key results, and we conclude the paper in Section~\ref{sec:conclusion}.